-- Be honest and ethical. - Promote mutual respect and dignity. - Be available to students, teachers, and parents. - Review the school's programs regularly to make sure they are meaningful. - Help the teachers to improve their own professional attitudes and practice. - Work with students and teachers to develop school rules. - Work closely with parents in establishing a good relationship between home and school. - Encourage parents and students to talk with other staff members and community agencies in solving problems. - Make sure the school building is safe. - Follow School Board Policies.
+- Be honest and ethical. - Promote mutual respect and dignity.

+- Be available to students, teachers, and parents. - Review the school's programs regularly to make sure they are meaningful and aligned to vision and mission statements. - Encourage teachers and staff to embrace values and mission statements. - Encourage teachers to improve their own professional attitudes and practice. - Work with students and teachers to develop school rules. - Create a collaborative and welcoming school environment. - Work closely with parents in establishing a good relationship between home and school. - Make sure the school building is safe. - Follow School Board Policies.